raeslab/RLdbRDA/README.md

 To run RLdbRDA two dataframes are needed: one with the microbial abundances and one with metadata.
 In both cases rows should be samples/subject and columns microbiota and metadata features respectively.

+### Notes
-Of note: it is strongly recommended to **remove strongly correlated features from the metadata** before running RLdbRDA.
-Furthermore, RLdbRDA cannot handle missing values in the metadata. **Features with many missing values should be excluded** first, next **samples/subjects with incomplete cases should be removed** (or imputed if possible).
+  * It is recommended to **remove strongly correlated features from the metadata** before running RLdbRDA.
+  * RLdbRDA cannot handle missing values in the metadata. **Features with many missing values should be excluded** first, next **samples/subjects with incomplete cases should be removed** (or imputed if possible).

-Column headers need to be compatible with glm formulas, to this end `make.names` can be used to quickly remove unsupported characters from the column names.
+  * Column headers need to be compatible with glm formulas, to this end `make.names` can be used to quickly remove unsupported characters from the column names.
+(An error will be thrown if the column names are invalid)

 ### Example